Calbraith Perry Rodgers: Early life

 Rodgers was born on January 12, 1879, in Pittsburgh, Pennsylvania, to Calbraith Perry Rodgers and Maria Chambers Rodgers.
-His father, an Army captain, died on August 23, 1878 prior to his birth.
-Among his ancestors, Rodgers had Commodores John Rodgers, who was his paternal grandfather, Oliver Hazard Perry, his maternal great-grandfather, and Matthew Calbraith Perry, his great-grand uncle.
-He was a cousin to John Rodgers, a naval aviation pioneer known for setting the record of longest non-stop flight by seaplane of 1992 miles (3206 km) on an attempt to fly from San Francisco to Honolulu in 1925.
+His father, an Army captain, died on August 23, 1878, prior to his birth.
+Among his ancestors, Rodgers had Commodores John Rodgers, who was his paternal grandfather, Oliver Hazard Perry, his paternal great-grand uncle, and Matthew Calbraith Perry, his paternal great-grandfather.
+He was a cousin to John Rodgers, a naval aviation pioneer who would become known for setting the record of longest non-stop flight by seaplane of 1992 miles (3206 km) on an attempt to fly from San Francisco to Honolulu in 1925.

 In 1885, Rodgers contracted scarlet fever, which left him deaf in one ear and hearing impaired in the other, which effectively barred him from following the family tradition of naval service.
 He received his education first at home and then at the Mercersburg Academy.
 In 1902, Rodgers joined his mother and sister in New York City.
 He became a member of the New York Yacht Club, and besides boating he rode motorcycles and drove cars.
 In 1906 he married Mabel Avis Graves; they had no children.
 The Rodgers resided in Havre de Grace, Maryland.

 Aviation

 In June 1911, Rodgers visited his cousin John, a naval aviator, who since March was studying at the Wright Company factory and attending flying school in Dayton, Ohio.
 Rodgers became interested in aviation.
 He received 90 minutes of flying lessons from Orville Wright, and purchased a Wright Flyer with John.
 On August 7, 1911, he took his official flying examination at Huffman Prairie and became the 49th aviator licensed to fly by the Fédération Aéronautique Internationale.
 He was one of the first civilians to purchase an airplane.

 Instead of flying home, Rodgers entered the 1911 Chicago International Aviation Meet, where he competed with the leading aviators of the time.
 He set several records, including the duration record, and won $11,285 in prize money.
+At over 200 pounds and at a height of 6 ft, 4 inches, Rodgers also was considered the world's "largest" aviator at the time.